-Most of our statewide field offices offer free basic sales and use tax classes with some classes offered in other languages.
-Check the Sales and Use Tax Section on our website at www.boe.ca.gov for a listing of classes and locations.
+Most of the CDTFA statewide field offices offer free basic sales and use tax classes with some classes offered in other languages.
+Check the Sales and Use Tax Section on the CDTFA website at www.cdtfa.ca.gov for a listing of classes and locations.
 You can also call your local field office for class information.
-We also offer online seminars including the Basic Sales and Use Tax tutorial and how to eFile that you can access on our website at any time.
+We also offer online seminars including the Basic Sales and Use Tax tutorial and how to file your tax return that you can access on the CDTFA website at any time.
 Some online seminars are also offered in other languages.